LukeAveil/CV/README.md

 ## Other interesting things about me

-- Recently returned from living in Australia for the past 3.5 years
+- Have been living in Australia for the past 3.5 years
-- Am an avid photographer
-- Have had a photograph published by National Geographic
-- Pretty good at table tennis
-- Fortunate to have travelled to some amazing corners of the earth
-- Was chased down a jungle cliff in Sumatra by an orangutan called Jackie
-- Up to date examples of my photography can be found [here](https://www.instagram.com/lukeaveilphotography/)
+- Avid photographer, up to date examples of my photography can be found [here](https://www.instagram.com/lukeaveilphotography/)
+- Had a photograph published by National Geographic
+- Love table tennis
+- Recently met wild orangutans in Sumatra
+- Like to think I am a pretty good cook